 A: The main question a man is usually curious about is how to get a testosterone prescription.
 In order to get testosterone prescribed to you, a doctor will need to perform a physical and a blood test and also review your complete medical history.
 The test is responsible for determining the levels of testosterone in your body.
-It is recommended to undergo these tests in the morning when testosterone is at its highest.
+It is recommended to undergo these tests in the morning when testosterone levels are at its highest.

 A: When obtaining an online prescription, the same requirements are necessary.
 You will need to undergo an exam at the clinic of your choice, along with providing your medical data and history to the online physician.
-The doctor will also need a sample of your blood to test it for low testosterone.
+The doctor will also need a sample of your blood to test it for low testosterone levels.
 The majority of online companies that have prescription testosterone available will also employ a qualified physician that can issue you a prescription remotely.

 Q: How Can You Get Prescription Testosterone?

 A: Once you obtain a prescription, you can decide where to purchase the medication.
 It is possible to buy it directly from your doctor, a pharmacy, or online (usually the least expensive option).
 Regardless of where you decide to buy it, you will need your prescription to verify your need for the medication.

 Q: Where Can You Get a Testosterone Prescription?

 A: A doctor that specializes in hormonal issues can see if you need a testosterone prescription.
 You can check for a specialist at local clinics or online.
 Some of the smaller clinics may not have the necessary providers for your needs, so you may need to search for larger local or online facilities.
 Given you provide the necessary medical details and get diagnosed by a doctor, most online facilities that sell testosterone will also give you a prescription for it.